viesturz/tapchanger/Print Guide.md

  - 80% infill.
  - Supports on bed plate only.
- - Extrusion multiplier - on point or slightly under.
-The shuttle and hotend plate have ~0.5 mm clearance between them, overextrusion will cause problems.
  - (optional) Enable ironing.
+ - support interface layers: 2
+ - support interface spacing: 0.12
+ - I'm printing with organic suppots, but anythign goes

 ### Cleanup

 You will need to clean up some supports.
-Ideally if you can print with PETG or soluable supports.

-Flush cut pliers , exacto knife and some patience will get them removed just fine.
+Flush cut pliers will get them removed just fine.

+Optionally can print with PETG or soluable supports, but I would not bother.